aws/aws-rfdk/packages/aws-rfdk/docs/upgrade/upgrading-0.38.md

 </details>

+If you have determined that your `RenderQueue` will use HTTPS for both internal and external protocols in RFDK 0.38.0, then the next steps are to determine:

+- If you would like to set up your own administrator credentials for Deadline Secrets Management or let RFDK generate them for you
+- If you should restructure your VPC to use dedicated subnets for different constructs.

+More details on these considerations can be found in the [RFDK Deadline readme](../../lib/deadline/README.md).

-If you have determined that your `RenderQueue` will use HTTPS for both internal and external protocols in RFDK 0.38.0, then all you need to do to enable Deadline Secrets Management is to upgrade your RFDK application to use RFDK `0.38.x` and Deadline `10.1.19.x` or higher and re-deploy.
+Finally, all you need to do to enable Deadline Secrets Management is to upgrade your RFDK application to use RFDK `0.38.x` and Deadline `10.1.19.x` or higher and re-deploy.

 ## Upgrading RFDK Without Enabling Deadline Secrets Management